vigneshavm/Interview-questions/Technical Round 2.md

 ## **Help junior developers get up to speed**

-- *"In the **Shoutout project**, where I worked on the Node.js backend, I helped onboard two junior developers who were new to both the codebase and the overall architecture.*
+- *"In the **Shoutout project**, where I worked on the Node.js backend, I helped onboard two junior developers who were new to both the codebase and the overall architecture."*
-- To get them up to speed quickly, I followed a structured approach:
+- "To get them up to speed quickly, I followed a structured approach":

 **1. Knowledge Transfer & Documentation:**
 - I created a **developer onboarding guide** that included:
 - * API architecture overview
 - * Database schema (ER diagrams)
 - * Key flows like video request lifecycle, payment via Razorpay, and escrow logic
-- * Environment setup steps and useful CLI scripts **2.
-Pair Programming & Walkthroughs:**
+- * Environment setup steps and useful CLI scripts

+**2. Pair Programming & Walkthroughs:**
 - For the first couple of weeks, I did **pair programming** with them — especially on complex flows like the Razorpay integration and video delivery status updates.
 I explained async patterns, middleware logic, and error-handling strategies (try/catch, async/await, and centralized error middleware).

 **3. Small Wins & First PRs:**
 - I assigned them small, low-risk tasks initially — like updating logging, adding request validation with `express-validator`, or writing unit tests using Jest.
 This helped build their confidence.

 **4. Code Reviews & Feedback:**
 - I made sure to review their PRs constructively — offering suggestions on structure, naming, and logic — and also praised clean and thoughtful code.
 I used comments as coaching tools, not just corrections.

 **5. Support System:**
 - I encouraged them to ask questions freely and even set up a dedicated Slack thread for dev Q\&A. I also created Postman collections so they could test APIs independently.
 - As a result, they became independent contributors by the third sprint, owning full features like user notification APIs and booking history retrieval.
 Our ramp-up time dropped significantly, and team productivity improved by \~30%."\*